TatuE/Trust_to_Blockchain/h4_To_the_moon.md

 ## Crypto currency as a status symbol

-Yeah, maybe the image that the video refered to  not the right image
+Yeah, maybe the image that the video referred to  not the right image.

 ## The need for technical knowledge of operation